JamesSkemp/PsnTrophies/README.md

 Purpose
 ====

-With the lose of psnapi.com.ar, a lot of us have lost game/trophy information.
+With the loss of psnapi.com.ar, a lot of us have lost game/trophy information.

 To offset that I purpose creating a repository of information about PlayStation 3/Vita/Network/etc games and their trophies.

 This data can then be both shared and updated by the community.

-Status
+Contributors
+===

+Thanks to mbrookes - https://github.com/mbrookes1304 - for supplying additional games.

+How to help
 ====

-8/23/2013, morning: I have 156 games that I have information for.
-I'll work on creating XML files for those 156 games, as well as a schema (XSD) we can follow.

 If you have information that you can provide about all the games, I'm willing to do the heavy lifting of converting that, in whatever format you have it, to XML.

+Otherwise the base schema is available, and if you do a pull request I'll grab the new information.

 Comments from https://psnapi.codeplex.com/discussions/453867